Mindfulness With Dogs: Simple Ways to Practice Calm Together

 Scent Stroll

 Let your dog sniff at a relaxed pace for part of the walk.
-Notice impatience, planning, or phone-checking urges, then return to scent, air, posture, and movement.
+Notice impatience, planning, dry mouth, or the urge to hurry, then return to scent, air, posture, and movement.
+We usually suggest choosing one stretch of the route for this, rather than trying to make the entire walk slow and contemplative.

 Mindfulness With Dogs Body Language and Stress Signals